-More than 60 percent of agriculture teachers surveyed at a recent national
+ore than 60 percent of agriculture teachers surveyed at a recent national FFA convention said the number one challenge they face is time management-the ability to accomplish all of the programs and projects, and still have time to teach.
+Many feel suffocated under an everincreasing workload of diverse student needs, administration expectations and national education initiatives.

-a recent national

-FFA convention

-said the number one challenge they

-face is time

-management-the

-ability to accomplish

-all of the programs and projects,

-and still have time to teach.
-Many

-feel suffocated under an everincreasing workload of diverse

-student needs, administration

-expectations and national education initiatives.